Canadian carrier pricing and availability for iPhone 13, mini, Pro and Pro Max

 Apple unveiled the new iPhone lineup at its September ‘California Streaming’ event, and if you’re looking to get one in Canada, here’s what you need to know.

 The new iPhones will be available directly from Apple as well as from multiple carriers.
 We’ll break down the offers below.
 Let’s start with Apple’s pricing and availability.
 All four new iPhones will be available to pre-order on Apple’s Canadian website starting September 17th at 8am ET/5am PT.
 The phones will be available on September 24th.
-Pricing is as follows:

 - iPhone 13 mini starts at $949